Cervical screening

 You may be referred for a colposcopy if you have one of the higher grades of abnormality on your test.
 You may also be referred for colposcopy if you have had three inadequate or borderline results in a row, or if you have had three abnormal results (of any grade) within a 10-year period.

 The laboratory that reports the cervical screening results will determine whether you need to be referred for colposcopy (based on the current result and your past results).
-Usually in the UK the laboratory will refer you directly to colposcopy, and they will let you know and send you an information leaflet about the process.
-Read more in the separate leaflet called Colposcopy and Cervical Treatments.
+Usually in the UK the laboratory will refer you directly to colposcopy, and they will let you and your GP know and send you an information leaflet about the process.
+Read more in the separate leaflet called Colposcopy and cervical treatments.

 I have never had sex.
 Do I need a cervical screening test?

-The test is recommended for all those with a cervix - even if you have never had sex.
-However, the risk of getting cervical cancer is very low if you have never had sex.
-This is because the main cause of cervical cancer is a past infection with HPV - the type of common wart virus that is normally passed on by having sex.
-There are other, less common types of cervical cancer, not caused by HPV, so anyone with a cervix who has never had sex is still at risk.
+The test is recommended for all women, even if you have never had sex.
+Any sexual activity carries the risk of HPV, not just full sex, but those who have never had sex have a much lower risk.
+There are also other, less common types of cervical cancer, not caused by HPV, so anyone with a cervix who has never had sex is still at risk.

-For more information, see the separate leaflets called Human Papillomavirus Immunisation (HPV) and Cervical Cancer.
+For more information, see the separate leaflets called HPV vaccine and Cervical cancer.
 You may decide that you do not want to have a test if you have never had sex.

 I am a lesbian.
 Do I need a cervical screening test?